markslorach/codecrush/README.md

 This is a solo rebuild of my group captone project at CodeClan - https://github.com/markslorach/codecrush-capstone.git
 <br>
-The purpose of the rebuild is to create a faster, more efficient application - utalising Next.js server-side capabilities and modern technologies.
+The purpose of the rebuild is to create a faster, more efficient application with added features - utalising Next.js server-side capabilities and modern technologies.

 ### Tech stack
 - Next.js